tythoneywell/schedule-builder/README.md

 - The console will tell you the address where the app is being hosted on your machine.

+## Project structure

+The project has two main directories, flask_app and tests. flask_app contains all components required to run the Flask application, and tests contains all tests for backend functionality.
+The Dockerfile and requirements.txt file in the root directory are used to set up the application when cloned.

+### flask_app

+model.py contains backend code, including the classes for schedules, courses, and sections.

+forms.py contains WTForms forms which are used to handle user input.

+app.py contains the different pages which the app can display.

+Inside the templates directory are the html files to display the pages of the app.

+Inside the data directory is the file that stores all course and section information, fall2020data.json.

+### tests

+test_schedule.py contains tests relating to the backend functionality of the MySchedule class, which represents a user's schedule.

 ## How to run Tests
 1. Navigate to GitLab
 2. CI/CD tab on left panel